What is Motorcycle ABS? – Doubts, Queries and FAQ

 When was motorcycle ABS introduced in India?

 Motorcycle ABS was first introduced in India in 2011 when TVS Motor Company launched the Apache RTR 180 ABS.
-This was a significant milestone in Indian motorcycle safety, as it made India one of the first countries in Asia to mandate ABS on two-wheelers.
+This was a significant milestone in Indian motorcycle safety, making India one of the first Asian countries to mandate ABS on two-wheelers.

 Is ABS mandatory for all two wheelers in India?

 Yes, ABS is mandatory for all two-wheelers sold in India with an engine capacity of 125cc or above.
 This rule has been in effect since April 1, 2019.
-For two-wheelers with an engine capacity of less than 125cc, combined braking system (CBS) is mandatory.
-CBS is a system that links the front and rear brakes together, so that when you apply the rear brake, some of the braking force is also applied to the front wheel.
-This helps to prevent the front wheel from locking up, which can lead to a loss of control.
+For two-wheelers with an engine capacity of less than 125cc, a combined braking system (CBS) is mandatory.
+CBS is a system that links the front and rear brakes together so that when you apply the rear brake, some of the braking force is also applied to the front wheel.
+This helps prevent the front wheel from locking up, which can lead to losing control.

 What is the difference between Two-wheeler ABS and CBS?